 What is the debt on the book of the stock how is the management team of the stock what is the business potential of the stock?

-FAQ on Penny stocks list in India
+FAQ on Penny Stocks List in India

 Is it good to invest in Penny stocks in India?